Intervention Overview

 From Social Exclusion to Equal Dignity

-Ruth Lister writes (2004): "People living in poverty and their organisations should be empowered by involving them fully in the setting of targets, and in the design, implementation, monitoring and assessment of national strategies and programmes for poverty eradication and community-based development, and ensuring that such programmes reflect their priorities."
+Ruth Lister wrote (2004): "People living in poverty and their organisations should be empowered by involving them fully in the setting of targets, and in the design, implementation, monitoring and assessment of national strategies and programmes for poverty eradication and community-based development, and ensuring that such programmes reflect their priorities."

 World Religions for Equal Dignity

-Hopefull realist Hans Küng points pathway to global ethics (2004): "All of the world's main creeds sanction the humane treatment of each person and the observance of the Golden Rule.
-From these two principles stem core standards and values, which, if followed, will deliver the peace and justice the world dreams of and avoid the clash of civilizations that thinkers less optimistic than Küng have predicted.
+"All of the world's main creeds sanction the humane treatment of each person and the observance of the Golden Rule.
+From these two principles stem core standards and values, which, if followed, will deliver the peace and justice the world dreams of and avoid the clash of civilizations that thinkers less optimistic than Küng have predicted," this we read in "Hopefull Realist Hans Küng Points Pathway to Global Ethics," in National Catholic Reporter, 2004.

 World Leadership for Equal Dignity

-In order to promote the HumanDHS vision of a world of equal dignity for all, away from practices of humiliation, new forms of leadership have to be developed, both locally and globally.
+To promote the HumanDHS vision of a world of equal dignity for all, away from practices of humiliation, new forms of leadership have to be developed, both locally and globally.

 World Business for Equal Dignity